Christine Drazan: Gubernatorial campaigns

 One of Drazan's aides stated on November 23, 2021 that she was going to run for the Republican nomination in the 2022 gubernatorial election.
 She announced her campaign on January 4, 2022 and resigned from the state house on January 31, where her seat was filled by appointment by Hieb.
 Trey Rosser was her campaign manager.
 She won in the Republican primary against eighteen other candidates with 23% of the vote.
 During 2022 her campaign raised $2,101,788.27 and spent $2,542,604.18.
-She lost the election to former Speaker of the Oregon House of Representatives Tina Kotek.
+She narrowly lost the election to former Speaker of the Oregon House of Representatives Tina Kotek.

 A Republican fundraising platform in August 2025 listed Drazan as a candidate for governor despite her not making an announcement.
 One week after being appointed to the state Senate, Drazan announced on October 27, 2025 that she would run for governor in the 2026 election.

 Political positions

 Drazan opposed emissions trading legislation in 2020, and demanded a referendum on the legislation.
 She supports the usage of an independent redistricting commission for redrawing districts.
 She opposed a COVID-19 vaccination mandate.
 Drazan opposes allowing transgender athletes to participate in gender-specific sporting events.
 Drazan does not support Donald Trump's claims of having won the 2020 presidential election and stated that "Donald Trump did not win.
 Joe Biden did.
 He is our president".

 Drazan received a lifetime score of 20% from the Oregon League of Conservation Voters.
 She was endorsed by Oregon Right to Life during the 2022 election.
-She opposes Measure 114 and received an "A" rating from the NRA Political Victory Fund.
+She opposed Measure 114 and received an "A" rating from the NRA Political Victory Fund.